 - Why you should never pay a collection agency?

-- What happens when you don’t pay collections?
+- What happens when a creditor sues me?

 - What should you not say to debt collectors?

 - Will Bank of America sue me for credit card debt?

 - How often do credit card companies sue for non payment?